Microsoft Office 2010: Starter edition

-Office Starter 2010 is an ad-supported, reduced-functionality edition consisting of Excel and Word, discontinued in June 2012 before the release of Office 2013 and Windows 8.
-Office Starter 2010 was available to original equipment manufacturers (OEMs) to preload on Windows PCs as a replacement for Microsoft Works; it is only compatible with Windows Vista and Windows 7.
+Office Starter 2010 is an ad-supported, reduced-functionality edition consisting of Excel and Word, discontinued in June 2012 before the release of Office 2013.
+Office Starter 2010 was available to original equipment manufacturers (OEMs) to preload on Windows PCs as a replacement for Microsoft Works.
 Word Starter 2010 cannot insert captions, citations, footnotes, endnotes, equations, indexes, or SmartArt graphics or text, and it does not support change trackage, customization, digital rights management, full screen view, or macro functionality.
 Excel Starter 2010 does not support calculation steps, circular references, custom views, error analyses, external data connections, PivotTables, or PivotCharts.
-Office Starter 2010 is the only edition to offer a To-Go Device Manager feature, which allows users to install the productivity suite to a USB flash drive and run it temporarily on any computer with Windows Vista SP1 or Windows 7 installed to which the USB drive is connected.
+Office Starter 2010 is the only edition to offer a To-Go Device Manager feature, which allows users to install the productivity suite to a USB flash drive and run it temporarily on any computer to which the USB drive is connected.

+Academic editions

+Office Professional Academic was sold at college campuses for a discounted price of $99 compared to Professional, selling at $499.
+It is binary-identical to Office Professional; the only difference is the licensing, only being licensed for students and faculty at colleges and universities.

+On February 1st 2012, Microsoft replaced Professional Academic with Office University as a way to curtail the resale of discounted copies of Office to people not actively enrolled in a college.
+A product key was not included in the box; instead, a 27-digit PIN was included to redeem the product key online.
+Redeeming a product key required the PIN and proof of active enrollment; once redeemed, a product key for Professional Academic was given.
+Students and faculty were only allowed to redeem one product key per year.